INCA TRAIL TO MACHU PICCHU 5 DAYS

 Where can I store my luggage while I am trekking?

 On the trek/tour, you should only bring with you the things you really want/need and leave the rest of your things with us.
 Eco Path trek offers Free luggage storage for all of our customers.
-If you have luggage that you wish to leave with us in Cusco then bring it to the meeting point on the morning of the departure.You can then pick up your things up from the safe storage in ECO PATH TREK office any time after your trek .
+If you have luggage that you wish to leave with us in Cusco then bring it to the meeting point on the morning of the departure.You can then pick up your things up from the safe storage in ECO PATH TREK office from 9:00 am .

 What should I pack?